wechaty/docusaurus/docusaurus/docs/polyglot/php/overview.md

 [![PHP Wechaty](https://img.shields.io/badge/Wechaty-PHP-7de)](https://github.com/wechaty/php-wechaty)

 PHP-Wechaty is a PHP programming client derived from the Wechaty ecosystem.PHP is a server scripting language and a powerful tool for making dynamic and interactive Web pages.
 You can find more information on PHP-Wechaty [here](https://github.com/wechaty/php-wechaty).
 The [General Architecture Diagram](https://wechaty.js.org/docs/polyglot/diy/) illustrates how the PHP-Wechaty can be implemented on the already existing TypeScript Wechaty ecosystem.
-The World's shortest PHP chatbot is PHP-Wechaty, which can be very easily implemented and used as shown below.
+The World's shortest PHP chatbot is PHP-Wechaty, which can be very easily implemented and used as shown below:

 ```php
 $wechaty = \IO\Github\Wechaty\Wechaty::getInstance($token, $endPoint);